What is post-traumatic stress disorder?

 - flashbacks to the experience

-- nightmares about the experience
+- nightmares about it

 - repetitive and distressing images or sensations